-You have a quarterly allowance to spend on plan-approved OTC items, medications, and products.
+You have an annual allowance to spend on plan-approved OTC items, medications, and products.
 You will receive a SelectHealth Medicare flexible benefits Mastercard®.

-If you do not use all your quarterly benefit amount when you order or make purchases, the remaining balance will not accumulate to the next OTC benefit period follow year.
+If you do not use all your annual OTC benefit amount when you order or make purchases, the remaining balance will not accumulate to the next year.